cognitedata/inso-bootstrap-cli/README.md

 ### Minimal Configuration
-Before running the cli, you have to set up your config file.
-A good start is to take a look at the following config file.
+Before running the cli, the next step is to set up your config file.
+A good start is to  look at the following config file.

 - `config/config-simple-v2-draft.yml`